 Do some states have no-fault insurance requirements?

-Yes, some states require all drivers to have no-fault, or PIP, insurance coverage.
+Yes, some states (not including California) require all drivers to have no-fault, or PIP, insurance coverage.
 However, the details between states vary widely.

 The following are some of the states that require drivers to have no-fault coverage:

 However, each of these states has its own rules for personal injury protection coverage.
 Some of them differ quite substantially.